qharlie/Jataframe/README.md

 assert(filtered['price'] == [154.12, 42.12]);

 // It can slice by indices
-// Start and end are inclusive const df = Jataframe.new(data);
+const df = Jataframe.new(data);
 const sliced = df.slice(1, 3);
 assert(sliced.length == 2);
 assert(sliced['price'] == [3.12, 154.12]);

-// You can slice by timestamp with ts_slice
-// Start and end are inclusive const tsliced_df = df.ts_slice('TS_COLUMN', new Date('2018-01-01'), new Date('2018-01-03'));
+// You can slice by timestamp with ts_slice const tsliced_df = df.ts_slice('TS_COLUMN', new Date('2018-01-01'), new Date('2018-01-03'));

 // Sorting
-// You can sort by a column
 const sorted = df.sort('price');
 assert(sorted['price'] == [2.12, 3.12, 154.12]);